ARG-NCTU/deep_lane_following/README.md

 INSTALL_TENSORFLOW=yes  # change yes to no
 INSTALL_TOOLKIT=yes
 ```
 2. Don't run $ make examples.
-It cause some proplem when install opencv and tersorflow examples(because we didn't install tensorflow).</br>
+It cause some problems when install opencv and tersorflow examples(because we didn't install tensorflow).</br>
 We only need to make the single model we want to test in examples/caffe.

 ### Testing